fun4seb/GitNotes/2019 ~ Fall/SOCI212/SOCI212 - Final Notes.md

 ### Lambda

+> Lambda = (E1 – E2) / E1

+- Lambda provides us with an indication of the strength of the relationship between independent and dependent variables
+- To calculate lambda, you need two numbers: E1 and E2.
+  1. E1 is the error of prediction made when the independent variable is ignored.
+To find E1, you first need to find the mode of the dependent variable and subtract its frequency from N. E1 = N – Modal frequency.
+  2. E2 is the errors made when the prediction is based on the independent variable.
+To find E2, you first need to find the modal frequency for each category of the independent variables, subtract it from the category total to find the number of errors, then add up all the errors.
+  3.

 ## Ordinal Level Measures of Association

 ### Gamma

+> Gamma = (Ns - Nd)/(Ns + Nd)

+- **Can only use Gamma if the variables are ORDINAL**
 - In addition to **strength**, gamma also identifies the **direction** of the relationship
 - In a **negative** relationship between authoritarianism and depression symptoms:
   - as authoritarianism increases, depression symptoms decrease